yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 # Deploying the Processing Unit to the Service Grid

-When deploying the processing unit to [GigaSpaces Service Grid]({%currentadmurl%}/the-runtime-environment.html), the processing unit jar file is uploaded to the [GigaSpaces Manager (GSM)](/product_overview/service-grid.html#gsm) and extracted to the `deploy` directory of the local GigaSpaces installation (located by default under `<GigaSpaces Root>/deploy`).
+When deploying the processing unit to [GigaSpaces Service Grid]({%currentadmurl%}/the-runtime-environment.html), the processing unit jar file is uploaded to the [XAP Manager (GSM)](/product_overview/service-grid.html#gsm) and extracted to the `deploy` directory of the local GigaSpaces installation (located by default under `<XAP Root>/deploy`).

-Once extracted, the [GSM](/product_overview/service-grid.html#gsm) processes the deployment descriptor and based on that provisions processing unit instances to the running [GigaSpaces containers](/product_overview/service-grid.html#gsc).
+Once extracted, the [GSM](/product_overview/service-grid.html#gsm) processes the deployment descriptor and based on that provisions processing unit instances to the running [XAP containers](/product_overview/service-grid.html#gsc).

-Each GSC to which a certain instance was provisioned, downloads the processing unit jar file from the GSM, extracts it to its local work directory (located by default under `<GigaSpaces Root>/work/deployed-processing-units`) and starts the processing unit instance.
+Each GSC to which a certain instance was provisioned, downloads the processing unit jar file from the GSM, extracts it to its local work directory (located by default under `<XAP Root>/work/deployed-processing-units`) and starts the processing unit instance.

 {% anchor dataOnlyPUs %}